Wohops/Algo/README.md

 Algo
 ====

-Repository dedicated to store my solutions of algorithmic problems such as the one from UVa Online Judge.
+Repository dedicated to store my JAVA solutions of algorithmic problems such as the one from UVa Online Judge.